 Agents see the strangest things at open houses

-From the New York Web site: The Real Deal asked a number of residential real estate agents what the strangest thing is that they’ve seen at an open house.
+The Real Deal asked a number of residential real estate agents what the strangest thing is that they’ve seen at an open house.
 The responses ran the gamut from breast feeding to naked people to a dog taking a house tour.
 Here is a sampling of what the agents have encountered:

 Douglas Heddings, associate broker and founder of the Heddings Property Group at Charles Rutenberg Realty: How about a five-year old breast feeding?
 Here are some less shocking examples: A drying rack full of panties in a living room, a toilet seat that was taped closed so that open house attendees could not use the facilities, of course the [Upper West Side] robbery [of an open house Heddings was hosting] that was highly publicized and a spray painted wall saying “monkey nipple” on a teenager’s bedroom wall, which the seller refused to remove.

 Leigh Zaph, president of Manhattan Homes: More than a few times it has been the asking price, but once I was at a brokers’ open house and we were standing around the fireplace when I saw a photo of my father over the mantelpiece.
 He’s a shrink so I chose not to ask the owners why.
 The townhouse actually turned out to be owned by a close colleague of my Dad’s, which I didn’t know it at the time, but I certainly was real surprised to see Dad looking down at me as I was drinking wine with my colleagues.

 Shebrelle Hunter-Green, senior associate broker at the Corcoran Group: A half-naked, sleeping couple.